andria-goodwin/generate-a-read-me/new/README.md

 * [Questions](#questions)

 ## Description
-As a developer, I wanted a program to help me build a professional READ ME file for my projects.
-I built this project because it will help me build a READ ME file faster than before.
-Now all I have to do is answer questions that I already know about the project and the markdown file is automatically created.
-I learned more about node suring this project, specifically arrow functions and other ways to write more efficient code.
+As a bootcamp student, I want a professional portfolio to showcase my skills so that I have something to show potential employers.
+This portfolio will serve that purpose as it can be accessed from anywhere.
+I built this project to test my knowledge and skills using React.
+I learned more about how React routes work and relearned a lot about CSS and how it works with React.

 ## Installation
-N/A
+No installation required.
+Simply got to the website at https://andria-goodwin-portfolio.netlify.app/

 ## Usage
-You can use this application from the command line.
-You answer the prompts in the command line and the program automatically generates a markdown file using the information you entered.
-Here is a walkthrough video on how to use the Generate a READ ME application: https://drive.google.com/file/d/1QWrfWp6wn_S4CkIv6qTxQ3wD7XMh7vMi/view
+My portfolio feature an intuitive UI with navigation tabs.
+Simply click on the tab of the section you'd like to see and you will be routed there.

 ## Tests
-The application was tested by running it and trying different combinations to ensure all functions were operating as they should.
+I tested the application through trial and error.

 ## Contributing
-This project used starter code from the KU edX coding bootcamp and was added to by Andria Goodwin
+Andria Goodwin

 ## License
 This project is covered under the MIT license.
 To learn more about what this means, click the license button at the top.